2. CONCEALED WEAPON PERMIT

 A: To learn about the location of registered sex offenders in the City of Winchester and elsewhere in the Commonwealth of Virginia, visit the Virginia State Police website.

 Q: How do I obtain a taxi cab driver permit?

 A: You must submit a completed and notarized application form, provide 3 Polaroid photos, and attach a copy of your current driving record from the DMV.
 You may fill out the personal info portion of the application online, but you will still have to go to the taxi stand that you would like to work for to obtain the rest of the required forms to complete the application packet.

-You will have to submit fingerprints, complete a request for Search of the Central Registry and Release of Information Form - Virginia Department of Social Services, complete a Criminal History Record Name Search Request Form.
+You will have to submit fingerprints, complete a request for Search of the Central Registry and Release of Information Form – Virginia Department of Social Services, and complete a Criminal History Record Name Search Request Form.